WFSU-TV: Other services

 WFSU-TV operates a statewide public affairs network, The Florida Channel, that covers the state legislature, a local version of C-SPAN.
 This network is seen on selected cable TV systems and government-access television (GATV) channels throughout the state of Florida.

+4FSU

-WFSU-TV also operates "4FSU", which carries simulcasts of The Florida Channel and programming related to the university community; it also provides a training ground for students studying for careers in the broadcasting field.
+WFSU-TV also operated "4FSU", which carried simulcasts of The Florida Channel and programming related to the university community, including a half-hour weather-focused program produced by students; it also provided a training ground for students studying for careers in the broadcasting field.

+The channel began on Comcast cable channel 47 in 1995, then as "FSU6" on channel 6 in 2000 before finally settling down on channel 4 as "4FSU" in 2002.
+After 28 years in operation, WFSU shut down the channel on March 31, 2023.

 Controversy

-In June 2011, it was revealed that WFSU-TV will receive $2.8 million in funding for various services related to Florida government, including The Florida Channel.
+In June 2011, it was revealed that WFSU-TV would receive $2.8 million in funding for various services related to Florida government, including The Florida Channel.
 This is despite the $4.8 million of funding to other public radio and television stations vetoed by Governor Rick Scott in May 2011.